 Memory blocks are pieces of contiguous allocated memory.
 They are a bit non-standard since they are represented not by a pointer to resource, but by a void pointer to the start of data of the memory block.
 All memory block functions know how to locate the header given the data pointer.

 Example: All "unique" data structures such as hash tables are allocated as memory blocks.

-'''

-void mb\alloc (pool p, unsigned size) - allocate a memory block
+void \ $mb_alloc$ (pool \ p, unsigned size) - allocate a memory block unsigned size size of the block

-'''